Pre-Med Emergency & Wilderness Medicine Program

 For undergraduate college students (and recent grads) the University of Colorado School of Medicine is offering an exciting new hands-on opportunity to explore the fields of emergency and wilderness medicine.

-This two week program begins in hip, metro Denver and concludes at a camp and backcountry in the heart of the Rocky Mountains.
-The hospital-based first week will includes lectures from experts in international humanitarian relief, wilderness medicine and disaster response work; an ambulance ride-along with paramedic crews; shadowing residents and faculty physicians in a world-class emergency room; and hands-on skills labs including CPR, suturing, splinting and ultrasound workshops.
+This nearly two week program begins in hip, metro Denver and concludes at a camp and backcountry in the heart of the Rocky Mountains.
+The hospital-based first week includes lectures from experts in emergency medicine, international humanitarian relief, wilderness medicine and disaster response work; an ambulance ride-along with paramedic crews; shadowing medical school faculty in a world-class emergency room; and hands-on skills labs including CPR, suturing, splinting and ultrasound workshops.
+CPR certification and optional certification in Wilderness First Responder (WFR) is also offered.

 In addition to learning about emergency and wilderness medicine, students will meet with members of medical school admissions committees and get the inside scoop on the medical school application process.
 Students will also have time get to know successful emergency room physicians (as well as PAs, paramedics, and nurses), and learn what it takes to excel in a medical career.

-This unique program includes all instruction, labs and simulations, EMS ride-alongs, Emergency Department shadowing, lunches and snacks, a week at a local camp (all food and lodging included), recreational activities, transportation to and from camp, group camping gear, and a certificate of completion.
+This unique program includes all instruction, labs and simulations, EMS ride-alongs, Emergency Department shadowing, lunches and snacks, a week at a local camp (all food and lodging included), recreational activities, transportation to and from camp, group camping gear, and CPR, optional WFR, and program certification.
 It does not include breakfasts, dinners, and lodging for the first week, nor personal camping equipment.

 At the completion of the two-week hands-on program, students will have gained invaluable exposures to emergency and wilderness medicine.
 Students will better understand the track to medical school and have obtained a valuable addition to their application to medical or other health professional schooling.
 They will benefit from getting to know medical school faculty and inside knowledge regarding a successful medical career, and perhaps most importantly, they will have gained the skills to treat and/or save the life of a friend or family member in the event of an emergency or backcountry incident.